-At this time I want to thank the State Board of Education for its wise counsel, stewardship, and assistance provided to the Permanent School Fund.
-I want to thank Commissioner of Education Mike Morath and Deputy Commissioner Finance Administration, Kara Belew as well for their ongoing support and encouragement.
+My thanks and gratitude go to the State Board of Education for its wise counsel and stewardship provided to the Permanent School Fund.
+I also thank Commissioner of Education Mike Morath and Deputy Commissioner Finance Administration, Kara Belew as well for their ongoing support and encouragement.
 Finally, I want to thank the hard working, committed team of professionals within the PSF and in the other divisions at the Texas Education Agency.
 The Board and Agency staff are intensely focused on prudent PSF portfolio management and efficient, service-oriented delivery of increased Fund value to the school children and citizens of Texas.
-It is a privilege to work with professionals such as these who embody such a high level of integrity and devotion to excellence.
+It is a privilege to work with professionals such as these who embody such a high level of integrity and devotion to service of the Fund's mission to improve the outlook for all Texans through education of its children.